Monday, September 25, 2017

 However, it doesn’t work that way with unethical car dealers and car buyers.
 It always has been “caveat emptor”, or “buyer beware when it comes to buying or servicing a car.
-Unfortunately for a buyer to “beware” he must be “aware”…that is to say educated, mature, sophisticated and experienced.
+Unfortunately for a buyer to “beware” he must be “aware” …that is to say educated, mature, sophisticated and experienced.
 This excludes a very large segment of our population including the very young, the very old, the uneducated, those with low I.Q.’s and those not proficient in the English language.
-Is this one reason why our regulators and elected politicians don’t seem to care or take action with respect to the rampant unfair and deceptive sales practices of a large number of Florida car dealers?
+This is one reason why our regulators and elected politicians don’t seem to care or act with respect to the rampant unfair and deceptive sales practices of a large number of Florida car dealers?
 Most elected officials and regulators are lawyers and are highly educated and sophisticated.
 They don’t have a problem buying or servicing a car.
 In fact, the car dealer that tries to take advantage of a lawyer, regulator, or politician is asking for trouble.

-I’ve been writing this column/blog and broadcasting my radio show, Earl Stewart on Cars, for about four years.
+I’ve been writing this column/blog and broadcasting my radio show, Earl Stewart on Cars, for about eight years.
 I sometimes feel that I’m “preaching to the choir” when it comes to advising people how to avoid getting ripped off by a car dealer.
 You, my readers and listeners, largely fall into the category of the educated and sophisticated, “aware” buyer.
 Most of you aren’t taken advantage of when you buy or service your car because you won’t allow it.
 Unfortunately, there are enough uneducated, naive, and otherwise vulnerable consumers to feed those unethical car dealers who prey on the defenseless among us.
-All you have to do is read some of the car ads in the Saturday (the biggest selling day for most car dealers) auto classifieds.
-To the educated, sophisticated buyer, these ads are actually funny if you can forget the fact that so many fall prey to them and are taken advantage of by the dealers.
+All you must do is read some of the car ads online or watch some on TV.
+To the educated, sophisticated buyer, these ads are funny, if you can forget the fact that so many fall prey to them and are taken advantage of by the dealers.
 For example, it’s hard for you or me to believe that anybody would respond to an advertisement without reading the fine print.
 Many dealers today are advertising prices that, when you read the fine print, are understated by many thousands of dollars.
 When you or I see a dealer stating that the car price is plus “freight”, we are educated enough to understand that the law requires that the freight cost be already included in the price.
 A shrewd buyer knows that “dealer list” is not the same thing as MSRP and that a large discount from “dealer list” means absolutely nothing.
-We know that the “lowest price guarantee’ is worthless if the dealer reserves the right to buy the car from the other dealer that offers a lower price.
+We know that the “lowest price guarantee” is worthless if the dealer reserves the right to buy the car from the other dealer that offers a lower price.

 My bottom line is this, since we can’t rely on our regulators and politicians to protect those who “can be fooled all the time”, maybe we owe it to society to protect these folks.
 If you know someone who is thinking about buying a car or has a service problem with her car and you feel she may not have the ability to fend for herself with the car dealer, offer your support.
 If you’re one of the people who needs support, ask someone who can go “toe to toe” with a car dealer to come with you when you are car shopping.
 By the way, nobody, sophisticated or not, should car shop alone.
 Two heads are always better than one and it’s always a good idea to have a witness to what was said during a negotiation.
 And, of course, if you don’t have the time to help a person or you’re that person, you can always call me…I’m always here for you.